-Houston native, Max Flinn has teamed up with legendary Nashville producer / songwriter /musician, Bobby Terry (Willie Nelson, Luke Combs, and Garth Brooks) on his new album, Meant to Be which released on March 5th, 2021.
+Houston native, Max Flinn has teamed up with legendary Nashville producer / songwriter /musician, Bobby Terry (Willie Nelson, Luke Combs, and Garth Brooks) on his new album, Meant to Be, which was released on March 5th, 2021.
 The album, which was recorded in Nashville, features tracks he co-wrote with Terry (Brad Paisley, Trisha Yearwood, and Faith Hill) and David Tolliver (Tim McGraw, Wynonna, and Brantly Gilbert).
 The project features Kenny Chesney guitarist Jon Conley, winner of the Academy of Country Music (ACM) Guitarist of the Year Award, and a 2-time winner of the CMA Award Musician of the Year Brent Mason, and multi-GRAMMY award-winning fiddle player and member of The Time Jumpers, Larry Franklin.

-Born and raised in Houston, Flinn’s love for Texas country music started early and with persistence.
+Born and raised in Houston, Flinn’s love for music started early and with persistence.
 Spending his childhood watching the Singable Songs of Raffi and strumming along on a broomstick, it wasn’t long before he was teaching himself how to play the guitar.
-Growing up listening to Red Dirt music giants Cory Morrow, Pat Green, and Robert Earl Keen, he played music as a hobby throughout most of his teens and early twenties entertaining family and friends at parties.
+Growing up listening to Texas Country music giants Cory Morrow, Pat Green, and Robert Earl Keen, he played music as a hobby throughout most of his teens and early twenties entertaining family and friends at parties.

 Singing those Texas country anthems for much of his life, the music never left him.
 Always at the back of his mind, even during Max’s stint working a corporate job in the oil & gas industry.
 It wasn’t long before he knew his heart was elsewhere.
 Determined to find a way to turn his dream into a reality, he sought out some local musicians and open mics.
 Gaining a following, he was ready to say goodbye to the corporate gig and take on music full time.